kjhealy/kieranhealy.hugo/content/blog/using-quarto-to-write-a-book/index.markdown

 ## Reasonable Demands

-My baseline list of requirements for a book manuscript likes are as follows:
+My baseline list of requirements for the book manuscript was as follows:

 - The entire text of the book is in some kind of plain-text format.
 - Figures in the book that are the result of R code should be directly produced by R code in the actual document; no cutting and pasting of code snippets and separately-produced figures.
 Doing that is a recipe for error.